INFORMSJoC/2023.0404/README.md

 **4. Add Dependencies:**

-- Ensure CPLEX and jORLib are included in the project's build path.
+- Ensure CPLEX and jORLib jar files are included in the project's build path.

 **5. Run the Project:**